 - Cohort Model MS students follow a course of study designed to build a close professional network with peers in the program. - Program Structure The MS program requires 30 graduate credits that may be finished in five semesters with two courses per semester.
-Each course meets in accelerated seven-week sessions with students taking one course at a time. - Higher Education Learning Community -The MS in Higher Education is part of a broader program of study in the field of higher education, encompassing graduate study at both the master's and doctoral levels.
+Each course meets in accelerated seven-week sessions with students taking one course at a time. - Higher Education Learning Community The MS in Higher Education is part of a broader program of study in the field of higher education, encompassing graduate study at both the master's and doctoral levels.
 The master's curriculum is designed to integrate seamlessly with the doctoral program providing students with options to move directly into the Ed.D. program without repetition of course content.
 Faculty and students from a wide range of institutions have participated in this learning community, contributing to the growing body of research and leadership in the field. - Alignment with Doctoral Program The MS provides the pathway to doctoral study.
-Students who complete the MS in Higher Education and meet eligibility requirements for the Ed.D. in Higher Education program will be waived from four doctoral course requirements if enrolling within five years.
+Students who complete the MS in Higher Education and meet eligibility requirements for the Ed.D. in Higher Education program will be waived from four doctoral course requirements if enrolling within five years. - Attain a Certificate in Leadership Students may use LDR 603 Organization Ethics to fulfill course requirements in both the Certificate and MS program.
+Completion of 3 additional courses in leadership studies fulfills the requirements for a Certificate in Leadership.
+See catalog in Strategic Leadership for Certificate courses.